 Need more details about what these roles can and cannot do?

-In the Microsoft 365 admin center, go to Roles > Roles, and then select any role to open its detail pane.
+But if you have access to the new admin center and the new roles experience is available to you, go to Roles > Roles, and then select any role to open its detail pane.
 Select the Permissions tab to view the detailed list of what admins assigned that role have permission to do.

 What about the Azure Active Directory roles?

-The Microsoft 365 admin center lets you manage over 30 Azure AD roles.
-However, these roles are a subset of the roles available in the Azure portal.
+The Azure portal has more roles than available in the Microsoft 365 admin center.
 If you have a large business, there might be roles in the Azure portal that meet your organizational needs.

 For a list and description of all the Azure Active Directory roles, see Administrator role permissions in Azure Active Directory.